-Expect a discussion with the specialist you’ve chosen about depression treatment options for your son or daughter.
+Expect a discussion with the specialist you’ve chosen about depression treatment options for your teen.
 Talk therapy is often a good initial treatment for mild to moderate cases of depression.
 Over the course of therapy, your teen’s depression may resolve.
 If it doesn’t, medication may be warranted.

 Unfortunately, some parents feel pushed into choosing antidepressant medication over other treatments that may be cost-prohibitive or time-intensive.
-However, unless your child is acting out dangerously or at risk for suicide (in which case medication and/or constant observation may be necessary), you have time to carefully weigh your options before committing to any one treatment.
+However, unless your child is acting out dangerously or at risk for suicide (in which case medication and/or constant observation may be necessary), you have time to carefully weigh your options.
 In all cases, antidepressants are most effective when part of a broader treatment plan.

 Medication comes with risks